joemasilotti/masilotti.com/src/_posts/turbo-ios/2021-02-26-url-routing.md

 Let’s dive in!

-{% comment %}
+{% rendercontent "note" %}
-{% include note.html body='All the code for this series can be found on my GitHub repository, <a class="text-blue-700 hover:text-blue-500" href="https://github.com/joemasilotti/Turbo-iOS-Demo">Turbo-iOS Demo</a>.
-Each article has a "start" and "complete" branch if you\'d like to follow along.' %}
+  All the code for this series can be found on my GitHub repository, [Turbo-iOS Demo](https://github.com/joemasilotti/Turbo-iOS-Demo).
+Each article has a "start" and "complete" branch if you'd like to follow along.
-{% endcomment %}
+{% endrendercontent %}

 ## URL routing with Turbo